» Log in | Register

 • ASHRAE 90.1—IECC gives designers the option to use ASHRAE 90.1 instead of the prescriptive method contained in the code.

 EnergyWise Roof Calculator Online includes the specific insulation requirements for roof assemblies.
 For more specific details and information, refer to the appropriate version of IECC.
-To purchase a copy, go to http://www.iccsafe.org.
+To purchase a copy, go to www.iccsafe.org.

 ASHRAE Standard 90.1